Asset protection is a philosophy and way of life

 If the family trust does not ‘own’ the real estate then where is the business?

-The Family Trust owns a right to rent out a property.
-The owner of the property (you) enters into a long term lease from you to the family trust.
+The Family Trust owns the right to rent out a property.
+The owner of the property (you) enters into a long-term lease from you to the family trust.
 The family trust then goes out and markets the property to rent.
 The ‘asset’ of the family trust is the right to rent out a property.

 Put shares and other ‘safe’ assets in my ‘trading’ Family Trust?